aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheAuroraInitialConnectionStrategyPlugin.md

 Verify plugin compatibility within your driver configuration using the [compatibility guide](../Compatibility.md).

+## Plugin Availability
+The plugin is available since version 2.3.1.

 ## Enabling the Aurora Initial Connection Strategy Plugin

 To enable the Aurora Initial Connection Strategy Plugin, add `initialConnection` to the [`wrapperPlugins`](../UsingTheJdbcDriver.md#connection-plugin-manager-parameters) value.